facebook/transform360/README.md

 # Transform360

-Transform360 is a video filter that transforms 360 video in equirectangular projection into a cubemap projection.
+Transform360 is a video/image filter that transforms a 360 video from one projection to another.
+Usually, the input projection is equirectangular and the output projection is cubemap.
 We also keep the previous version of the transform, Transform_V1, in the file vf_transform_v1.c

 ## Advantages of Transform360